PARMA Recordings

 PARMA Recordings is a record label founded by CEO Bob Lord in 2008 and based in North Hampton, New Hampshire.
 It is one of the leading recording companies specializing in contemporary classical music and has been recognized by the bestowing of The American Prize for outstanding services to the arts particularly through the promotion of American music.
-Under the parent recording company, there are six labels: Big Round Records, Navona Records, Ravello Records, Ansonica Records, Capstone Records and more recently, Albany Records.
-The range of music recorded across the six imprints covers contemporary classical "orchestral and chamber, jazz, progressive and experimental music".
-From the start, the record company's ethos emerged out of the identified need to have a "top-quality, artist-focused contemporary classical music production company".
+Under the parent recording company, there are seven labels: Big Round Records, Navona Records, Ravello Records, Ansonica Records, Capstone Records, Albany Records and more recently MSR Classics.
+The range of music recorded across the seven imprints covers contemporary classical "orchestral and chamber, jazz, progressive and experimental music".
+From the start, the record company's ethos emerged from the identified need to have a "top-quality, artist-focused contemporary classical music production company".

 The releases are in both physical format (compact disc and vinyl) and digital, with compact discs usually including enhanced CD data content that incorporates study scores in digital format, photography from the recording sessions, video footage and composer interviews.
 In recent years, the album releases have tended to be mostly in digital format.

 Recording abroad

 From the outset, the audio production house favored Central Europe, and Eastern Europe in particular, as their preferred recording locations.
 This was mainly due to the level of musicianship found in players mostly being members and former members of radio orchestras, who were already active in performing and recording new music.
 The European orchestras' economic situation being largely free from the private donor funding more common in the United States is also a factor and helps widen the repertoire being considered.
 The preferred European locations include Reduta Hall in Olomouc, Czech Republic, and since 2016, the Zagreb Academy of Music in Croatia.

 In May 2015, CEO Bob Lord visited Havana, Cuba, to look into whether the location was suitable for recording and producing music in a way that was compatible with the company's ethos.
 Following the successful visit, PARMA went ahead with the initiative and recorded on location in Havana for the first time in late 2015, with the recording sessions producing Abrazo: The Havana Sessions, the first album to be released on the Ansonica imprint.

-In March 2025, PARMA Recordings took over the management of the historically-established classical music recording venue, Studio Martínek, in Prague.
+In March 2025, PARMA Recordings took over the management of the historically established classical music recording venue, Studio Martínek, in Prague.
 The first recording project to take place under the studio's new management featured the Kühn Choir of Prague recording an a cappella choral work by American composer Jay Anthony Gach.